Since 1998, Elizabeth Diane Martin has been a co-leader with small business owners, helping update their management systems with computer information.

-“It is immensely satisfying to being happy in work, and to realize that you fit perfectly in your life.
+“It is immensely satisfying to be happy in work, and to realize that you fit perfectly in your life.
 It’s not Utopia; it’s the perfection of being imperfect, and finding that life will hand you what you need to fulfill your purpose.”

 The Art of Perspective raises the value of natural leadership, creativity, and innovation that is a characteristic of being an original, the one and only version of you.

 The unplanned course of our lives shows us